mitmedialab/PRG-Group-Map/README.md

 A terminal window (also know as a _command line_) should be visible at the bottom of your screen.

-It should currently be executing a series of commands to setup your development environment and then eventually start a development server to host the Group Map site.
+It should currently be executing a series of commands to setup your development environment and then eventually start a [development server]() to host the Group Map site, which will run continuously.

+If you'd like to run any commands, you should open a new terminal, either using buttons in the terminal UI, or by clicking on the 'hamburger' menu on the top left and select _Terminal_ > _New Terminal_.

 ##### Development Server